Notes on the Geography of Tanzania: Zanzibar

 It's not all so primitive.
 Here's the container port, on land reclaimed since the 1920s, when a port here was first proposed by a British architect.
 The sleek yacht is a catamaran offering 90-minute trips to Dar es Salaam.
 The building in the foreground is the late 19th century palace of the Sultan of Zanzibar.
 We'll come back to it.
 (For the architect, see H.V.
 Lanchester, Zanzibar, a Study in Tropical Town Planning, 1923.)

 Freighters like this don't go to Europe or East Asia.
-Instead, they head to ports specializing in transshipments.
-One such: Salala, on the south coast of Arabia.
-Fittingly, the old elite Zanzibar came from Oman.
+Instead, they head to ports specializing in transshipment such as Salala, on the south coast of Arabia.
+Fittingly, the old elite Zanzibaris came from Oman.
 Location, location, location.

-Speakiong of shipping here, consider this handsome pile of logs.
+Speaking of shipping, consider this handsome pile of logs.
 You don't see the connection?

 We're in a tidal creek, which does have the advantage of allowing the finished boats to be floated away.